OpenGov/magnitude.js/README.md

 ###Required Libraries
 JSizzle uses a parsing package called Esprima.
 Install Esprima using npm:

 	npm install esprima

 For more info on esprima visit: http://esprima.org/doc/index.html#ast

 ###How to Run JSizzle

 There are two ways you can use JSizzle against a JScript source file.

-* Provide the source file as input argument
+* Provide the source file as input argument:

 	node .\jsizzle .\sample_source_file.js

 The above lists complexity of all functions defined in sample_source_file.js in Big-O notation, to console.

-* Provide the source file and a specific function defined in source file as input arguments
+* Provide the source file and a specific function defined in source file as input arguments:

 	node .\jsizzle .\sample_source_file.js sample-function-name